-Issue 4: Belvedere uses data from the ABAG-MTC Housing Element Site Selection (HESS) Tool to argue ABAG has not considered the actual availability of land suitable for urban development or for conversion to residential use.
+Issue 4: Tiburon uses data from the ABAG-MTC Housing Element Site Selection (HESS) Tool to argue ABAG has not considered the actual availability of land suitable for urban development or for conversion to residential use.

-ABAG-MTC Staff Response: The City of Belvedere indicates it used the HESS Tool to evaluate whether ABAG adequately considered the availability of land suitable for urban development in the RHNA methodology.
-Per Government Code Section 65584.05(b), this is not a valid basis for an appeal, because the HESS Tool is not used as an input in the RHNA methodology, and thus played no role in determining Belvedere's RHNA.
+ABAG-MTC Staff Response: The Town of Tiburon indicates it used the HESS Tool to evaluate whether ABAG adequately considered the availability of land suitable for urban development in the RHNA methodology.
+Per Government Code Section 65584.05(b), this is not a valid basis for an appeal, because the HESS Tool is not used as an input in the RHNA methodology, and thus played no role in determining Tiburon's RHNA.

-The HESS Tool is a web-based mapping tool that is currently being developed by ABAG-MTC staff to assist Bay Area jurisdictions with preparing the sites inventory required for their Housing Element updates.
-The tool is still under development and further data collection, data quality control, and refinements to the HESS Tool's screening methodology are underway.
-When Belvedere activated its HESS account, the City received an email noting that the tool was under active development and the data presented was preliminary.
-ABAG expects to have a final release of the data and an updated version of the HESS Tool available in fall 2021.
-Local jurisdictions will be able to review this data and submit corrections directly to ABAG.
+The HESS Tool is a web-based mapping tool developed by ABAG-MTC staff to assist Bay Area jurisdictions with preparing the sites inventory required for their Housing Element updates.
+When Tiburon activated its HESS account, the Town received an email noting that the tool was under active development and the data presented was preliminary.
+ABAG anticipates releasing version 1.0 of the HESS Tool this month.
+Local jurisdictions will be able to review this data and submit corrections directly to ABAG for future iterations of the HESS Tool.
+Even with the updates in version 1.0, the HESS Tool still plays no role in RHNA.

-Belvedere's appeal states that it reviewed HESS data because its staff were not able to review the underlying data for the Plan Bay Area 2050 Final Blueprint, but both the land use modeling results and the inputs used to produce them have been made available to local staff.
-In fall 2019, ABAG-MTC staff collected local development policy data (i.e., information about zoning and general plans) from local jurisdictions for use in Plan Bay Area 2050 forecasting and modeling.4 Local jurisdiction staff had several months to review and correct their land use and development pipeline data.5 Jurisdictions then had an opportunity to review the growth pattern for the Draft use in Plan Bay Area 2050.
-Email on August 26, 2019 asking staff to identify someone to review jurisdiction's baseline data in fall 2019.
+Tiburon's appeal states it reviewed HESS data because its staff were not able to review the underlying data for the Plan Bay Area 2050 Final Blueprint, but both the land use modeling results and the inputs used to produce them have been made available to local staff.
+In fall 2019 ABAG-MTC staff collected local development policy data (i.e., information about zoning and general plans) from local jurisdictions for use in Plan Bay Area 2050 forecasting and modeling.
+Local jurisdiction staff had several months to review and correct their land use and development pipeline data.
+Jurisdictions then had an opportunity to review the growth pattern for the Draft Blueprint in summer 2020 and prior to the adoption of the Final Blueprint in January 2021, with

-4 To learn more about BASIS and download its datasets, visit this website: https://basis.bayareametro.gov/.
+&lt;sup>6 To learn more about BASIS and download its datasets, visit this website: https://basis.bayareametro.gov/.

-5 Communications to local staff about BASIS and review of Plan Bay Area 2050 baseline data included the following: Invitation to a webinar on August 6, 2019 about BASIS and how baseline information would be gathered for
+&lt;sup>7 Communications to local staff about BASIS and review of Plan Bay Area 2050 baseline data included the following: Invitation to a webinar on August 6, 2019 about BASIS and how baseline information would be gathered for use in Plan Bay Area 2050.